crazy-djactor/ogen-tools/README.md

 This service is only configured to work over Linux.
 There is no future plans to make it work on any other OS.

+It is recommended to create a cron process to cleanup Docker images and containers constantly, builds are done using heavy size docker images and might take a lot of disk usage.

+There is an optional script to remove all docker images on `clean_docker.sh`

 ## Explanation

 This tool will make easier to have a continuous building for a production environment for Olympus.